-Keira leaned over to look at the brown rat waiting in the cage on her bedside table.
-He stared up at her through the metal mesh.
+Keira leaned over to look at the rat waiting in the cage on her bedside table.
+He stared up at her.
 He poked his pink nose between the wires and sniffed, his black whiskers pointing forward.
 She put her index finger near for him to smell it, but not close enough to be bitten.

-While Keira carefully repacked the contents of her green bag, a tiny shadow moved across her phone screen.
-It had a head, shoulders, arms with moving hands, a trunk with legs and feet attached.
+While Keira carefully repacked the contents of her bag, a tiny shadow moved across her phone screen.
+It had a head, shoulders, arms with moving hands, and a trunk with legs and feet attached.
 The dark figure wiggled on the reflective surface.
 It twisted its limbs around the frame’s edge as if it were trying to pull itself out.
 And then it rose up from the phone in a puff of black mist.
-It shimmered and snaked across the table and headed straight toward the caged rat.
-In one swift motion the dark form engulfed the brown rat and then disappeared into its fur.
+It shimmered and snaked across the table and headed straight toward the caged rodent.
+In one swift motion, the dark form engulfed the brown rat and then disappeared down into its fur.
 The rat trembled, its eyes dilating wildly, and then it rolled unconscious onto its right side.
-It remained motionless for a few moments; its lungs exhaled one last independent breath.
+It remained motionless for a few moments.
 The rat’s heart slowed down and finally stopped.
-As quickly as death had come, life suddenly returned to the slack body.
+As quickly as death had come, life returned to the slack body.
 The rat’s heart fluttered awake.
 The reanimated animal stood up on all four feet.
-It squeaked and scurried quickly around the cage as if trying out its legs for the first time.
-Keira turned to look at her noisy pet.
+It squeaked and scurried quickly around the cage, trying out its legs for the first time.
+Keira turned to look.

 “Was that you?” she asked gently.
 “Is something wrong?”

-The rat continued to fuss in the cage, running around in the cedar bedding.
+The rat continued to fuss in the cage.
 Steve returned to Keira’s room.
 He looked angry.

 “Your science teacher, Mr. Hines, wants his rats back.”

 “What do you mean?”
-Keira asked as she pulled the green bag over next to her, and tucked it behind her legs.
+Keira asked as she pulled the bag over next to her and tucked it behind her legs.
 She was ready for a fight.